zsteed/NobleNetworking/Readme.md

                                  completion: @escaping (Bool) -> Void) {

       // Go try and re-authenticate
-      Auth.AuthenticateMe() { // Or whatever you name it
+      YourAuthClass.Authenticate() { // Or whatever you name it

         // Call the closure passing a success or failure completion(success)

       }

-      // Now every `AuthNetworkOperation` will try 3 times to restore the session for you & complete the original network call
+      // Now every `AuthNetworkOperation` will try 3 times to restore the session for you AND complete the original network call

       // Yay!